We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 To complete the test, a person collects a blood sample with a finger prick test and sends the sample to the YorkTest laboratory.

-The results are returned within 7 days of the lab receiving the sample.
+The lab returns the results within 7 days of receiving the sample.

 - YorkTest offers free shipping.